dheerajvs/art-gallery/src/pages/items/mr-bee-💡.md

 templateKey: item
 title: "Mr. Bee \U0001F4A1"
 medium: Mixed Media on Bulb
+description: >-
-description: 'This cute bee is nice to be hanged anywhere in the kids room or the garden. '
+  This cute bee is nice to be hanged anywhere in the kids room or the garden.
+  The continue to glow forever.
 width: '3.5'
 height: '3.5'
 sold: false